-If you’re a true lover of technology, then you surely want to be spending as much time as you can tinkering with different gadgets, tools, and pieces of software.
+If you’re a true lover of technology, then you surely want to spend as much time as you can tinkering with different gadgets, tools, and pieces of software.
 If that is, in fact, the case for you, then why not turn your passion into a profession by landing yourself a job in the technology sector?
 No matter what specific pieces of equipment you like to work with, you can be sure that there is a career pathway out there that is suited perfectly to you.

 To find 6 careers that are perfect for tech lovers, be sure to read on.

 A computer systems analyst is somebody who studies the backend of technological gadgets and processes in order to unearth faults with regard to them.
 With the information that they uncover, fixes and upgrades can then be made, resulting in far better computer tech being produced going forward for the masses to consume.

 If you’re highly analytical, incredibly studious, and capable of analyzing a lot of data, you should consider embarking on this career pathway.
 Be warned, however, that you aren’t going to be able to enter into this field without obtaining a number of degrees beforehand.
 First, you need a bachelor’s degree in IT, and once that course is all wrapped up you then enroll for a Master’s degree in Applied Statistics.